amowogbaje/HelpBoardFullstackAmowogbaje/DIGITAL_OCEAN_DEPLOYMENT.md

-# HelpBoard Digital Ocean Deployment Guide
+# HelpBoard Digital Ocean Production Deployment Guide

-This guide provides step-by-step instructions for deploying HelpBoard on Digital Ocean with the new consolidated deployment system.
+This guide provides step-by-step instructions for deploying HelpBoard on Digital Ocean infrastructure, addressing the specific requirements for domain `helpboard.selfany.com` and IP `67.205.138.68`.

 ## Quick Start for Digital Ocean